sanjithkumar017/pradakshinaCounter/README.md

 # pradakshinaCounter
-An app to maintain pradakshinas  made by devotees and check the status of their Poornaphala Deeksha.
+A REACT-NATIVE app to maintain pradakshinas  made by devotees and check the status of their Poornaphala Deeksha.